 A. The review team should make a recommendation for an overall finding of compatibility if the State is found satisfactory or satisfactory but needs improvement for this performance indicator and no other compatibility issues have been identified in other performance indicators.
-If the team finds a State unsatisfactory for this performance indicator, the recommended finding to the Management Review Board should be not compatible.
+If the team finds a State unsatisfactory for this performance indicator, the recommended finding to the Management Review Board should be “not compatible”.

-Q. If a State has adopted legally binding requirements instead of a regulation, do we still require the State to adopt the regulation in order to be considered satisfactory for this indicator?
+2. Q. If a State has adopted legally binding requirements instead of a regulation, do we still require the State to adopt the regulation in order to be considered satisfactory for this indicator?